Differentially Private Ordinary Least Squares: Introduction

-\cut{In general, it is not known how to derive confidence bounds and/or reject the null hypothesis under Ridge Regression.
-Clearly, there are situations where confidence bounds simply cannot be derived.
-(Consider for example the case where $X = 0_{n\times p}$ and $\vec y$ is just i.i.d draws from $\gaussian(0,\sigma^2)$, so the data contains no information about $\vec\beta$.)} In general, it is not known how to derive $t$-values from Ridge regression, and the literature on deriving confidence intervals solely from Ridge regression is virtually non-existent.
+In Section~\ref{sec:ridge_regression} we analyze the case Algorithm~\ref{alg:private_JL} does append the data and the JLT is applied to $A'$.
+In this case, solving the linear regression problem on the projected $A'$ approximates the solution for \emph{Ridge Regression}~\mycite{Tikhonov63, HoerlK70}.
+In Ridge Regression we aim to solve $\min_{\vec z}\left(\sum_i (y_i - \vec z^\T \vec x_i)^2 + w^2\|\vec z\|^2 \right)$, which means we penalize vectors whose $l_2$-norm is large.
+In general, it is not known how to derive $t$-values from Ridge regression, and the literature on deriving confidence intervals solely from Ridge regression is virtually non-existent.
 Indeed, prior to our work there was no need for such calculations, as access to the data was (in general) freely given, and so deriving confidence intervals could be done by appealing back to OLS.
-Therefore, much for the same reason, we are unable to derive approximated $t$-values in the general case.
-Nonetheless, under additional assumptions about the data~--- which in part depend on $\|\vec{\beta}\|$ and so cannot be verified solely from the data~--- we show that solving the linear regression problem on $RA'$ allows us to give confidence intervals for $\beta_j$, thus correctly determining positive or negative correlation.
+We too are unable to derive approximated $t$-values in the general case, but under additional assumptions about the data~--- which admittedly depend in part on $\|\vec{\beta}\|$ and so cannot be verified solely from the data~--- we show that solving the linear regression problem on $RA'$ allows us to give confidence intervals for $\beta_j$, thus correctly determining the correlation's sign.

-Finally, we should mention the many works in differential privacy that approximate a given PSD matrix, mostly for purposes of PCA~\cite{BlumDMN05, HardtR12, ChaudhuriSS12, HardtR13, Hardt13, DworkTTZ14}.
-The work of Dwork et al~\cite{DworkTTZ14} also releases a noisy version of a covariance of a given matrix, using additive noise rather than multiplicative noise.
-However, their focus is not on linear regression, and empirical work~\cite{XiKI11} shows such noise may be problematic in case the matrix has small singular values and the output is not a PSD matrix.
+In Section~\ref{sec:analyze_gauss_short} we discuss the ``Analyze Gauss'' algorithm~\mycite{DworkTTZ14} that outputs a noisy version of a covariance of a given matrix using additive noise rather than multiplicative noise.
+Empirical work~\cite{XiKI11} shows that Analyze Gauss's output might be non-PSD if the input has small singular values, and this results in truly bad regressors.
 Nonetheless, under additional conditions (that imply that the output is PSD), we derive confidence bounds for Dwork et al's ``Analyze Gauss'' algorithm.
+Finally, in Section~\ref{sec:experiment} we experiment with the heuristic of computing the $t$-values directly from the outputs of Algorithms~\ref{alg:private_JL} and~\ref{alg:AG}.
+We show that Algorithm~\ref{alg:private_JL} is more ``conservative'' than Algorithm~\ref{alg:AG} in the sense that it tends to not reject the null-hypothesis until the number of examples is large enough to give a very strong indication of rejection.
+In contrast, Algorithm~\ref{alg:AG} may wrongly rejects the null-hypothesis even when it is true.